qdm12/PersonalWebsite/markdown/readme.md

 - Graduated from my [**Master's** in **Electrical and electronic engineering with management** from Imperial College London](https://www.imperial.ac.uk/study/ug/courses/electrical-engineering-department/electrical-and-electronic-engineering-management/) in June 2016 with upper second class honours.
+- I am turning 22 years old in March 2017
 - Expertise in:
-	- Cryptography and web security :closed_lock_with_key:
+	- Cryptography and web security
 	- Bitcoin protocol
-    - DevOps :arrows_counterclockwise:
+    - DevOps
-	- OOP with C++ and Python :snake:
+	- OOP with C++ and Python
+    - Testing
-	- Web technologies :globe_with_meridians:
+	- Web technologies
 	- Parallel computing with GPUs and openCL
-	- Economy, corporate finance, accounting :pound:
+	- Economy, corporate finance, accounting
-	- Development of mobile applications :iphone:
+	- Development of mobile applications
 	- Project management, entrepreneurship, innovation management
 - Other knowledge in:
 	- FPGAs design